 \eitem

 \SSsection{Author-Crediting System}

-Often, multiple curators collaborate on development of a given PGDB, and it is desirable to attribute their contributions accordingly, both to identify who to ask if questions about particular entries arise, and to provide an incentive for high-quality contributions, because contributors will be able to clearly demonstrate their accomplishments.
+Often, multiple curators collaborate on development of a given PGDB.
+It is desirable to attribute their contributions accordingly, both to identify whom to ask if questions about particular entries arise, and to provide an incentive for high-quality contributions, because contributors will be able to clearly demonstrate their accomplishments.

 Most Pathway Tools editors thus create {\em credits} of several kinds.
 When an object such as a pathway is first created, by default, a ``created'' credit is attached to the object, along with a timestamp.
 A credit for an object can refer to curators, to organizations, or to both.
 Pathway Tools provides a generated web page for every curator and organization that lists all the objects for which they are credited.